yuxuanzhuang/batter/docs/configuration.rst

     selections, optional restraint files).
 The structure maps directly to :class:`batter.config.run.CreateArgs`.
 ``fe_sim``
-    Overrides and controls for free-energy simulation stages, represented by :class:`batter.config.run.FESimArgs`.
+    Overrides and controls for free-energy simulation stages.
+For ABFE/ASFE runs these map to :class:`batter.config.run.FESimArgs`.
+MD-only runs automatically coerce this section into :class:`batter.config.run.MDSimArgs`, so fields like ``lambdas`` or SDR restraints are no longer required.
 ``run``
     Execution behaviour such as SLURM options, dry-run toggles, and failure policies.
 These fields populate :class:`batter.config.run.RunSection`.